purplebugs/eik-search/README.md

 The web browser should show the home page of Kibana, the UI used for developing and running Elasticsearch queries that will be used in the https://eik.dev/ application for search.

-### Put an index of hardcoded data into Elasticsearch for use while developing search
+### Add an index of hardcoded data into Elasticsearch for use while developing search

-In Kibana, open the DevTools console in the left hand panel
+In Kibana, open the Dev Tools console in the left hand panel

-Copy and paste this command into DevTools and run the command
+Copy and paste this command into Dev Tools and run the command

 ```
 POST _bulk